Big Garden Birdwatch 2018

 The Reflection Pool Hide was right behind the fieldfare one, so we cheated a bit and moved to that instead.
 The pool is set up so that you’re at water level to get the best reflection shots.
 In total we took over 1000 photos between us yesterday.
 A new record even for us.
 Here are some of my favourites from the pool – I have included quite a few (apologies) but there were just so many to choose from – even after I’d deleted several hundred rejects!

-The blue tits and great tits probably frequented the pool the most while we were there.
+The great tits probably frequented the pool the most while we were there.
 You had to be quick to get a photo though and we ended up with a lot of photos of pool with no bird!

 Between visits to the pool, the birds sat on branches nearby waiting their turn it seemed.
 This great tit was particularly fluffed up against the cold.